tarakgit/HandSignProject/README.md

 American HandSign Detection using OpenCV , Mediapipe and Tensorflow.

-This project aims to detect sign images from video
+This project aims to detect sign images from video feed.